scripttease/gleam/notes/talk.md

 And just like that I had a working linter.
 All that was left was to write more rules and to do some plumbing to run them and present errors to the user.

 ------------
 I
 couldn't believe how easy Elixir had made this task for me.
 -----------------

-suggest rephrase above paragraph, to 'Elixir makes this easy thanks to prewalk and the compiler being in Erlang (etc) as less patronising.
+I suggest you rephrase above paragraph, to 'Elixir makes this easy thanks to ... (prewalk and the compiler being in Erlang (etc)) as it is less patronising.
+Or, I was suprised at how easy Elixir make this for us.
 ----------------
 If you'd like to
 see what came of this project it can be found on GitHub and Hex under the name